Year of Publication

 Given the limited research studying the impact of culinary nutrition education programming on college students, especially as it applies to those living in the same environment and reciprocally influencing one another, this study provides a unique perspective to the field of health promotion.
 Its findings can support campus-based, culinary nutrition programming for the college population in an effort to improve eating and cooking attitudes, behaviors, self-efficacy, and knowledge, and subsequently, overall health.

 Digital Object Identifier (DOI)

 McMullen, Jennifer, "The Development, Implementation, and Evaluation of a Campus-Based Culinary Nutrition Program for College Students" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 10.